devclub-iitd/SDE-Prep/problem-of-the-day/day17/dev.md

 # Dev Problem of the Day: Understanding the OSI Model
 ## Overview
 Today, we will be learning about the OSI model.
-This is a critical part of interviews with a "Network" section in their Exams.
+It is a critical part of interviews with a "Network" section in their Exams.
 The Open Systems Interconnection (OSI) model is a conceptual framework used to understand and implement network protocols in seven distinct layers.
 Developed by the International Organization for Standardization (ISO) in 1984, the OSI model facilitates standardization and interoperability between different networking systems and protocols.